 - Some non-UK applicants may have to apply early - please see our page for international students for more information.

-Mid-November - submission of written work
+Early November - submission of written work (some arts/humanities subjects)

 - Please see this page for guidance on preparing for interviews.